Lower Mainland Baseball Association

 (3) Persistent problems are to be brought to the attention of the Executive.

 - All batters and base runners must wear a protective helmet with two ear flaps.
+Players not wearing a batting helmet with two ear flaps will be ejected from the game.

 - Catchers must be properly equipped with their own protective gear.
 It shall not be shared with the opposing team except in case of emergency.